-The rain sensors assist to the ongoing battle against driver distraction.
-The rain sensor appears to be attached to the car glass behind the windscreen and behind the rear view mirror.
+The rain sensors assist in the ongoing battle against driver distraction.
+The rain sensor appears to be attached to the car glass behind the windscreen and behind the rearview mirror.

 It is usually a discrete, square-shaped panel that’s rather small and it may even go unnoticed by you for years.
 Sometimes this rain sensor is found next to a light sensor which triggers the headlights if the lighting outside is too low for ideal visibility.

 These two sensors work together to make sure that you can see your way home no matter what conditions you find yourself in.

 Mercedes-Benz has always been a name associated with quality, luxury and safety when it comes to higher-end vehicles.
-Among their newest innovations is something called a rain sensing wiper.
+Among their newest innovations is something called a rain-sensing wiper.

-The rain sensing windshield wiper is a safety feature that comes standard in a variety of Mercedes-Benz.
-Instead of having to switch the windshield wipers on yourself in the event of rain or snow or other precipitation, the rain sensing windshield wipers will handle this for you.
+The rain-sensing windshield wiper is a safety feature that comes standard in a variety of Mercedes-Benz.
+Instead of having to switch the windshield wipers on yourself in the event of rain or snow or other precipitation, the rain-sensing windshield wipers will handle this for you.

-Drivers have had to deal with keeping an eye on the speed and frequency of their windshield wipers, which, if not used optimally, could create unneeded wear and tear on the machine.
+Drivers have had to deal with keeping an eye on the speed and frequency of their windshield wipers.
+If not used optimally, this could create unneeded wear and tear on the machine.